Oregon Army National Guard Brings Helicopter Experience to Medford High Schools

 |0

-This work, Oregon Army National Guard Brings Helicopter Experience to Medford High Schools [Image 4 of 4], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Army National Guard Brings Helicopter Experience to Medford High Schools, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.